Rush Limbo here, a doctor of democracy, America's truth detector, America's real anchorman serving humanity.

 Run that by me again.

-You are you want to know why I make people on unemployment feel useless?
+You are, you want to know why I make people on unemployment feel useless?

-And I just wondered why.
+And I just wonder why.

 When did I ever say that they're no good people?